-The Supreme Court-ordered Committee of Administrators chief Vinod Rai on Friday said an agency will be hired within the next 10 days to deal with recommended gender sensitisation classes for Board of Control for Cricket in India CEO Rahul Johri, two months after he was exonerated by a panel for alleged sexual harassment.
+The Supreme Court-mandated Committee of Administrators chief Vinod Rai on Friday said an agency will be hired within the next 10 days to deal with recommended gender sensitisation classes for Board of Control for Cricket in India Chief Executive Officer Rahul Johri, two months after he was exonerated by a panel for alleged sexual harassment.

 “Gender sensitisation will be pursued as per the recommendation of the inquiry committee, under the supervision of BCCI’s Prevention Of Sexual Harassment Committee and it will be done without any delay.”
 Rai was quoted as saying by PTI.
 “I expect it to be done within the next 10 days.”

-Fellow COA member Diana Edulji also welcomed the chairman’s move on the controversial subject.
+Fellow COA member Diana Edulji also welcomed the chairman’s move.
 There was a delay because Rai and Edulji differed on the choice of agency to be hired for the gender sensitisation classes.

-Edulji did not want the company [Kapgrow] which had conducted a POSH training programme for BCCI employees earlier this year and therefore, Gowda was entrusted with the job of recommending names of two agencies.
+Edulji did not want the company [Kapgrow] which had conducted a POSH [Prevention of Sexual Harassment] training programme for BCCI employees earlier this year and therefore, Gowda was entrusted with the job of recommending names of two agencies.

 The fact that the BCCI’s internal complaint committee chief Karina Kriplani resigned in October also contributed to the delay.
 “The new BCCI POSH committee has had two meetings on the issue,” said an unidentified BCCI official.
 “In its third meeting, which will happen before the end of the month, it will finalise the agency which will provide gender training to the CEO.”